curityio/curity-operational-training/2-data-sources/README.md

 # Use Data Sources

 These resources accompany the lessons from the [Data Sources](https://curity.io/training/data-sources) course.\
-Extends the existing deployment to use durable storage for identity data.
+You learn how to extend early deployments to use durable storage for identity data.

-## Deploy the System

-The deployment uses a local Docker Compose environment and a Microsoft SQL Server database.\
-Copy a `license.json` file to this folder and run `./deploy.sh` to perform the deployment.
+## Deployment Steps

+Read the [Local Computer Setup](../SETUP.md) document to learn how to deploy and use the system.

 ## Connect to the Database